 Table Of Contents

-- 2 Best area to stay in Madrid Spain:
+- 7 The best area to stay during your 4 days in Madrid Itinerary:

-Some of the things to do in Madrid Spain:
+Some of the best things to do in Madrid Spain:

 I sulked for exactly one day.
 I was robbed the night I landed in Madrid and I spent most of the next day moping in my room.
 The only time I went out that day was when I went to have some lunch and collect the money my brother in law sent me.
 I also did my laundry in the hostel that day since I was still not ready to venture out on my own.